What is FIRST Robotics?

 About the season

-Under strict rules, limited resources, and an intense six-week time limit, teams are challenged to build and program industrial-sized robots to play a difficult field game against like-minded competitors.
+Under strict rules, limited resources, and an intense two month time limit, teams are challenged to build and program industrial-sized robots to play a difficult field game against like-minded competitors.
 It’s as close to real-world engineering as a student can get.
 Team members also raise funds, design a team “brand,” and hone in teamwork skills.